solidjs/solid/packages/solid/README.md

 render(() => <App />, document.getElementById("app"));
 ```

-No Hook rules, or concern about closures because your Component only runs once.
+> **For React Users:** This looks like React Hooks, but it is very different.
+There are no Hook rules, or concern about stale closures because your Component only runs once.
+It is only the "Hooks" that re-execute.
+So they always have the latest.

 Solid's state object are deeply nested reactive data trees useful for global stores, model caches, and 3rd party immutable data interopt.
 They have a much more powerful setter that allows to specify nested changes and use value and function forms for updates.